chris-lovejoy/site/_posts/17 Teaching ML health/2023-03-10-The Busy Person's Guide to Building Technical Data Science Skills in Six Steps.md

 **I'd say you hit this point broadly after somewhere between 3 and 10 "serious" projects** (of at least a month).
 So you're looking at atleast three-to-six months of work.

 This is the point at which you can start to function as a broadly-standalone data scientist and work autonomously on projects in academia or in industry.
-There's an option to start directly monetising your skills (see my [[A guide to monetising data science skills|guide to monetising data science skills]] if that's part of your plan).
+There's an option to start directly monetising your skills. <!-- (see my [[A guide to monetising data science skills|guide to monetising data science skills]] if that's part of your plan). -->

 This is also the point at which you can really start to have fun - by e.g. finding data on the internet, playing around with it, and sharing your findings.
 (At some point, it's probably worth learning SQL to help you query data from certain databases.)